ashiksanyo10/ashiksanyo10/README.md

 - 🔭 I’m currently studying on Data-Science
 - 📫 How to reach me: Drop a mail at ashiksanyo01@gmail.com
-- ⚡ Fun fact: Are cyborgs are same as in Teen Titans?!
+- ⚡ Are cyborgs are same as in Teen Titans?!

 🏡 [website][website] **|**
 🐦 [twitter][twitter] **|**